sarwadeshukti/dev_quotes/readme.md

-This project contains lot of quotes.
+This project contains some quotes.

 Quotes from:
 Linus Torvalds